vishvAsa/sanskrit/vyAkaraNam/pANinIyam/paribhAShA/articles/vipratiShedhe_param/shabda-paratva-thesis_riShi-rAj-popat/02/2_7_Examples_of_DOI.md

 55

-By my interpretation of 1.4.2, the RHS operation 7.1.54 wins, leading to the correct form:  vārīṇām38 (6.4.3 nāmi, 8.4.2 aṭkupvāṅnumvyavāye’pi).
+By my interpretation of 1.4.2, the RHS operation 7.1.54 wins, leading to the correct form:  vārīṇām[^38] (6.4.3 nāmi, 8.4.2 aṭkupvāṅnumvyavāye’pi).

 The tradition resorts to Kātyāyana’s vārttika ‘numaciratr̥jvadbhāvebhyo nuṭ pūrvavipratiṣiddham’ (vt.
 1139 on 7.1.96 striyāṁ ca) to solve this conflict.
 This vārttika teaches  that even though the rule teaching the attachment of the augment nUṬ (7.1.54) comes before  the rule teaching the attachment of the augment of nUM (7.1.73) in the serial order of the  Aṣṭādhyāyī, the former wins.
 In this and other pūrvavipratiṣiddha vārttikas, Kātyāyana simply  lists those conflicts which cannot be correctly solved using the traditional interpretation of  1.4.2.

+## kroṣṭr̥̄ṇām
 (6) kroṣṭu + ām – ‘jackal’ (masculine), genitive plural

 kroṣṭu + ām